tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 2025-02-19: allegedly fixed in aug-2024, but not available in any image for the emulator...

-On Android 15 (emulator standard image + ext-14 image), when the user changes the Theme Colors, ...
+On Android 15 (emulator standard image + ext-14 image), when the user changes the Theme Colours, ...
 THE ACTIVITY WILL RESTART as is normal... the toolbar is automatically changed, but the background of the status bar will switch to transparent.